Eomys/pyleecan-doc/Tests_Turorials/how.to.unit.test.GUI.md

-# How to make test for the GUI (Graphical User Interface)
+# How to make tests for the GUI (Graphical User Interface)

 Pyleecan also includes some tests for the GUI.
-These tests are able to simulate the interaction of a user with the GUI (a button is clicked, a field is edited...) and check that the GUI reacted as expected.
-Here is a first example of such test:
+These tests enable to simulate the interaction of a user with the GUI (a button is clicked, a field is edited...) and check that the GUI reacted as expected.
+Here is a first example of such tests:

 ## PHoleM50

-This class is [the perfect example](https://github.com/Eomys/pyleecan/blob/master/pyleecan/GUI/Dialog/DMachineSetup/SMHoleMag/PHoleM50/PHoleM50.py) of a GUI class to test.
+[This class](https://github.com/Eomys/pyleecan/blob/master/pyleecan/GUI/Dialog/DMachineSetup/SMHoleMag/PHoleM50/PHoleM50.py) is the perfect example of a GUI class to test.
 To test the widget of the class, it is advised to check which are the events that the user can perform on it.
-In the init of the class, there is those line :
+In the init of the class, there are those lines:

 ```py
         # Connect the signal